-Transcripts will be accepted from institutions accredited by the North Central Association of Colleges and Schools, Higher Learning Commission, or other regional accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).
+Transcripts will be accepted from institutions accredited by the North Central Association of Colleges and Schools, Higher Learning Commission, or other regional accrediting commissions recognized by the Council on Higher Education Accreditation (CHEA).
 Official (sealed) transcripts must be sent directly from all previously attended colleges or universities including any other graduate programs attended.